Standard Basque: Criticism

 Standard Basque has been described as an "artificial language" by its critics, a "plastified Euskeranto", as it is at times hardly mutually intelligible with the dialects at the extremes (namely the westernmost one or Biscayan, and the easternmost one or Zuberoan).
-Then, Basque purists (such as Oskillaso and Matías Múgica) have argued that its existence and proliferation will kill the historic and genuine Basque languages.
-Others argue that Standard Basque has safeguarded the future of a language that competes with French and Spanish.
+Moreover, Basque purists (such as Oskillaso and Matías Múgica) have argued that its existence and proliferation will kill the historic and genuine Basque languages.
+Others argue that standard Basque has safeguarded the future of a language that competes with French and Spanish.

 Research by the Euskaltzaindia shows that Basque is growing most in the areas where euskara batua has been introduced and taught in preference of local dialects.
-Indeed, this has permitted a revival in the speaking of Basque, since many of the current elder generations cannot speak the language in part as a result of the suppression of public use during most of Francisco Franco's dictatorship.
+Indeed, this has permitted a revival in the speaking of Basque, since many of the current elder generations cannot speak the language in part due to the suppression of public use during most of Francisco Franco's dictatorship.

 Another point of contention was the spelling of ⟨h⟩.
 Northeastern dialects pronounce it as an aspiration while the rest do not use it.
 Standard Basque requires it in writing but allows a silent pronunciation.
 Opponents complained that many speakers would have to relearn their vocabulary by rote.

-Federico Krutwig also promoted the creation of an alternative literary dialect, this time based on the Renaissance Labourdine used by Joanes Leizarraga the first translator of the Protestant Bible.
+Federico Krutwig also promoted the creation of an alternative literary dialect, this time based on the Renaissance Labourdine used by Joanes Leizarraga, the first translator of the Protestant Bible.
 It also featured an etymological spelling.

 The mainstream opinion accepts the batua variant because of the benefits it has brought:

-On the other side, some Basque authors or translators such as Matías Múgica note that the batua works as a mere pidgin and, as such, it implies a severe loss of spontaneity and linguistic quality over the traditional dialects.
+On the other hand, some Basque authors or translators such as Matías Múgica characterize batua works as a mere pidgin with a severe loss of spontaneity and linguistic quality over the traditional dialects.